Sherman Coolidge: Arapaho Priest in a Changing World

 Marriage to a white heiress

 In the midst of the bitter controversies swirling around Indian Bureau policy on Wind River, Coolidge met and fell in love with a young, idealistic woman named Grace Darling Wetherbee, who had taken a keen interest in Indian missionary work.
 Born in 1873, she had come to Wyoming from Manhattan in New York City, where her father owned and operated the tallest hotel in the world.
-Sherman and Grace’s courtship lasted a little over two years.
+Sherman and Grace’s courtship lasted only a few months.
 Their marriage in October 1902 caused a national sensation, garnering headlines such as “Society Girl’s Heart and Hand Captured by an Indian.”

 The Coolidges remained on Wind River, and if reports are to be believed, Sherman traded in his teepee for a modern home at his new bride’s behest.
-Together, the couple adopted three Arapaho children, two girls who later studied at the Carlisle Indian Industrial School in Carlisle, Pa. and a boy who passed away before adolescence.
-The Coolidges also had four daughters of their own.
-Two did not survive childhood, the others married and settled in Colorado.
+Together, the couple adopted two girls, an Arapaho and a Shoshone, who later studied at the Carlisle Indian Industrial School in Carlisle, Pa.
+The Coolidges also had three daughters and two sons of their own.
+Tragically, only two of the children, daughters, survived infanthood.
 Sherman and Grace worked actively to immerse themselves in reservation life.
 Some respected them, even if their “progressive” ideas and proselytizing for Christianity alienated others.

 A near-deadly incident